MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 As with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on the platform(s) you target for your app.
 Note, if you are targeting both platforms it is recommended to create separate CodePush applications for each platform.

 If you want to see how other projects have integrated with CodePush, you can check out the excellent [example apps](#example-apps--starters) provided by the community.
-Additionally, if you'd like to quickly familiarize yourself with CodePush + React Native, you can check out the awesome getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and/or [Deepak Sisodiya ](https://www.youtube.com/watch?v=f6I9y7V-Ibk).
+Additionally, if you would like to quickly familiarize yourself with CodePush + React Native, you can check out the awesome getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and/or [Deepak Sisodiya ](https://www.youtube.com/watch?v=f6I9y7V-Ibk).

 > [!IMPORTANT]
 > This guide assumes you have used the `react-native init` command to initialize your React Native project.
 As of March 2017, the command `create-react-native-app` can also be used to initialize a React Native project.
 If using this command, please run `npm run eject` in your project's home directory to get a project very similar to what `react-native init` would have created.*

 ## iOS Setup

-Once you've acquired the CodePush plugin, you must integrate it into the Xcode project of your React Native app and configure it correctly.
+Once you have acquired the CodePush plugin, you must integrate it into the Xcode project of your React Native app and configure it correctly.

 ### Plugin Installation (iOS)

 In order to accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:

 1. [RNPM](#plugin-installation-ios---rnpm) - [React Native Package Manager](https://github.com/rnpm/rnpm) (RNPM) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
-If you're already using it, or you want to use it, then we recommend this approach.
+If you are already using it, or you want to use it, then we recommend this approach.

-2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you're building a native iOS app that is embedding React Native into it, or you simply prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.
+2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you are building a native iOS app that is embedding React Native into it, or you simply prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.

 3. [**"Manual"**](#plugin-installation-ios---manual) - If you don't want to depend on any additional tools or are fine with a few extra installation steps (it's a one-time thing), then go with this approach.